Xavier McDaniel

-Xavier Maurice McDaniel (born June 4, 1963), nicknamed "X-Man", is an American retired professional basketball player who, at 6 ft 7 in, played both small forward and power forward.
-He played in college at Wichita State University.
+Xavier Maurice McDaniel (born June 4, 1963), nicknamed "X-Man", is an American former professional basketball player who, at 6 ft 7 in, played both small forward and power forward.
+He played college basketball for the Wichita State Shockers.

-High School career
+High school career

 McDaniel attended A.C.
 Flora High School in Columbia, South Carolina.
 During his time there, he helped the school basketball team win the state championship in 1981.

 College career

 While at Wichita State, McDaniel was the first person to lead the nation in both rebounding and scoring in the same season.
 In college, McDaniel began to shave both his head and his eyebrows to look more intimidating.
 He continued this all throughout his pro career.

 For his first two seasons at Wichita State, the Shockers were on NCAA probation.
 He was a teammate his freshman year of future NBA players Antoine Carr and Cliff Levingston.
 When Levingston left for the NBA, McDaniel became a starter and averaged 18.8 points and 14.4 rebounds as a power forward opposite Carr.
 The following season, Carr left, and McDaniel raised his scoring average to 20.6 points per game and was the Missouri Valley Conference MVP.
 He then led the nation in scoring (27.4) and rebounding (15.0) his senior season becoming the first player to do so.
 Xavier McDaniel was inducted into the Missouri Valley Conference Hall of Fame in 1998.

 McDaniel was a consensus First Team All American during his senior year at Wichita State as well as the NCAA leader in points and rebounds during the same year.